 Options can be perceived as attractive tools to hedge against customer migration and other forms of load fluctuations.
 According to option pricing theory, options are not any more useful for hedging price risk than are forward contracts unless one is exposed to other risks that correlate with and enhance price risk (for example, loss of load accompanied with declining prices).
 In theory, option prices are determined by the value of the option as a price hedge.
 If an option had additional value as a hedge against load migration risk, some might consider options to be a bargain.
 It turns out that options are expensive when used as hedges for load migration risk.
 This is because if a call option on 1 MW of load has a price V, then that should be its value as a price hedge.
 If the 1 MW is not currently served by the utility, but may return with some probability P, then the value of this option should be only P times V which is less than its price.
-In other words, the value of the option as a hedge against load migration risk is less than its value as a price hedge.
-But it is the value as a price hedge that determines the option's price.
+In other words, the value of the option as a price hedge that determines the option's price.